Everglades National Park Florida, USA Travel Guide

 The park emphasizes active nature experiences, not traditional wellness services.

-Hot springs and natural therapy options are not present in the Everglades.
-Yoga and meditation retreats are private and generally not connected to the park experience.
+Hot springs and natural therapy options are not there in the Everglades.
+Retreats for yoga and meditation are private and generally not connected to the park experience.

-Nightlife within the park means stargazing.
-Options become more diverse in surrounding cities.
+Nightlife inside the park means stargazing.
+Options become more diverse in the adjacent cities.

 These are very limited in the immediate park vicinity.
 Available in Homestead/Florida City (local bars) or extensively in Miami/Naples.